 There’s a problem with your trial and error loading process, and that problem is error.
 When you’re working with items weighing two thousand pounds and more, error is not only costly and time-consuming, but dangerous as well.
 And yet that’s the way it’s always been done—guess and check, trial and error, loading lists and mental maps, or maybe some ad hoc visualization tools.

 What if we told you there was a better way?
-SDS2 Load Planning (formerly Fortosi) was first released in 2018 to solve precisely these problems and dramatically reduce material handling in the shop and the field.
+SDS2 Load Planning is designed to solve precisely these problems and dramatically reduce material handling in the shop and the field.

 The product, which is independent of SDS2’s more widely known steel detailing software, allows you to transform any IFC 2x3 file from your preferred modeling software—including SDS2, Tekla, Cadwork, and more—into 3D loading plans.